1. Arrangements related to the sanitary situation

 7.1 This regulation is an integral part of the registration form for language courses and the official French language exams.

-7.2 The internal regulation of procedure is translated from Latvian into French, English, and Russian.
+7.2 The internal regulation of procedure is translated from Latvian into French and English.
 In case of differences between the versions, the Latvian version prevails.